ArtemkaLutik/web-Unity-BuiltIn-PBR-Converter/README.md

 - Names texture by following template: T_YourSetName_Albedo.png

 ## Usage
   Download repository and open PBRToUnityBuiltIn.html in your browser.
-Make sure .css and .js in same folder.
+Make sure "style.css" and "scripts" in same folder.

 ## Contributing
   If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.